Electromagnetic Energy Extraction from Kerr Black Holes: Ab-Initio Calculations

 Expression~\eqref{eq:P_gen}, with $\Phi_h$ computed as the time-averaged value of $1/2\int|B^r|\sqrt{\gamma}d\theta d\phi$ at the horizon, and with the dependence~\eqref{eq:f_analytic} is reported as a black solid line in Fig.~\ref{fig:BZP}, where a one-parameter fit was made to fix the scaling factor $\kappa=0.041$ since in our simulations the turbulent current sheet (slightly) distorts the magnetic-field topology away from an ideal split-monopole.
 Note how the analytic expression provides an excellent description of the GRPIC data at essentially all spins.
 To the best of our knowledge, this is the first time that the BZ power has been computed from kinetic simulations over the full range in spin and shown to be in very good agreement with the analytic prediction (see also~\cite{ElMellah2021} for a different magnetic-field configuration, with spin limited to $a_* \geq 0.6$, and $P_{_{\rm BZ}}$ normalised to the initial magnetic flux).
-Importantly, the analytic expression fits very well also the data from two-dimensional GRMHD simulations~\cite{Tchekhovskoy2010} (red filled circles in Fig.~\ref{fig:BZP}), whose $P_{_{\rm BZ}}$ values are systematically larger than the corresponding GRPIC ones (a result also found in~\cite{Bransgrove2021}).
+Importantly, the analytic expression fits very well also the data from two-dimensional GRMHD simulations~\citep{Tchekhovskoy2010} (red filled circles in Fig.~\ref{fig:BZP}), whose $P_{_{\rm BZ}}$ values are systematically larger than the corresponding GRPIC ones (a result also found in~\cite{Bransgrove2021}).
 For this data too, we have performed a one-parameter fit for the scaling factor $\kappa=0.049$ (red solid line in Fig.~\ref{fig:BZP}).